IX-Swap/data-science/documentation/monte_carlo_doc.md

 return truncnorm.rvs((self.lower_bound - self.mu)/self.sigma, (self.upper_bound - self.mu)/self.sigma, loc=self.mu, scale=self.sigma, size=transactions_count)
 ```

+The problem behind this distribution is in the approach of the traders to perform their activity.
+First, most of the trades will be concentrated around small value trades with swaps of small token values, because mostly traders are exchanging their tokens to get required one to perform their operations.
+Second, some traders are exchanging big values of their capital for extracting profit out of price changes to another token and therefore distribution will have extremely long tails.
+The last factor influencing the distribution are arbitrages and MEV attacks that require big token movements making distribution tails even bigger.

 ## Log-normal distribution generator

 Log normal distribution is the probability distribution of a random variable whose logarithm is normally distributed.
 Conform this distribution generated value x can be described by the formula: